 Spreading the Seed across the Globe

-In the beginning of 2018, this Facebook VPN started to show advertising for its iOS users, which was heavily criticized by both experts and users.
+At the beginning of 2018, this Facebook VPN started to show advertising for its iOS users, which was heavily criticized by both experts and users.
 It was even called spyware, and rightly so.
 It might be that Facebook decided to run a live test with the data collected about Apple users, checking whether their predictions about who will click on what were correct.
 Collecting data was, apparently, not enough, and showing ads seemed like the next step, turning users from unwilling donors to unwilling donors/lab bunnies.

 When questioned by the US Congress in June, Facebook claimed that data from Onavo VPN isn’t used to profile individual users, only to see which apps are popular among its audience so they could improve their own products.

-This is one of the industry’s best kept secrets – there are low-level spammers and crappy email database sellers, while those with more money use content scraping or even sell “quality” databases for big money.
-The irony is that this is done by using data gathered by a so-called “security and privacy tool”.
+This is one of the industry’s best-kept secrets – there are low-level spammers and crappy email database sellers, while those with more money use content scraping or even sell “quality” databases for big money.
+The irony is that this is done by using data gathered by a so-called “security and privacy tool.”

 On August 22, Facebook did that.
 Unfortunately for the less-informed users, those who already have the app installed will be able to continue using it.
-Those people will likely just have to wait for Apple to launch the next gen iPhone so that everyone can buy it and say goodbye to the parasite that’s been living inside their smartphones for so long.
+Those people will likely just have to wait for Apple to launch the next-gen iPhone so that everyone can buy it and say goodbye to the parasite that’s been living inside their smartphones for so long.

 Onavo Protect and Google